 Divine intervention is not going to fix the world, and Jesus is not returning to save it.
 Mere prayer will not solve it.
 All the hatred, division, violence, war, oppression, etc. are a result of what WE are doing.
 It’s not Satan.
 It’s me, it’s you, it’s us.
 The problem is not the demons of hell, but the demons within.

-The suffering of the world is a result of the beliefs, mindsets, narratives and ideologies that rule us from within.
-We are good at making excuses for the condition of our world and pretending we don’t have what it takes to change it (by changing ourselves).
-So we want Jesus (or someone) to save the world because we don’t understand that we can save it ourselves.
+But the truth is that the suffering of the world is a result of the beliefs, mindsets, narratives and ideologies that rule us from within.
+We are good at making excuses for the condition of our world and pretending we don’t have what it takes to change it (by changing ourselves), so we want Jesus (or someone) to save the world because we don’t understand that we can save it ourselves.

 Jesus was not saying that he was going to save the world; rather, that we have the power to do so within ourselves (Luke 17:20-21).”